LTE LPP (LTE Positioning Protocol)

 Test Setup

-Two setups are outlined:
+- Two test setups are provided:

-Two setups are outlined:
+- Two test setups are provided:

 -